Analytical studies on 3D hairy rotating black hole interiors: Kasner inversion and transitions

-In conclusion, whether $|v|$ between two neighboring epochs increases or decreases is determined by the relative values of $|v_{in}|$, the initial value of $|v|$, and $|v_c|=\sqrt{2}$, the critical value that is exactly determined by the Kasner inversion.
-If we have $|v_{in}|<|v_c|$ for one transition, then $\left|v_{n+1}\right|<\left|v_{n}\right|\,$ holds for any value of $n$.
-While if $|v_{in}|>|v_c|$ then we have $\left|v_{n+1}\right|>\left|v_{n}\right|\,$ for any value of $n$.
-As a result, without dropping any term from \eqref{eq-v-simp}, we find two types of transitions, one is `increasing' and the other is `decreasing'.
-This is consistent with our numerical results, as shown in Fig. \ref{fig-two-types}.
+A brief summary of the dynamics of $|v|$ is as follows: whether $|v|$ increases or decreases between two neighboring epochs depends on the relative magnitude of its initial value (i.e. $|v_{in}|$), and the critical value (i.e. $v_c^T=\sqrt{2}$ in \eqref{eq:criticalv}).
+If we have $|v_{in}|<v_c^T$ for one transition, then $\left|v_{n+1}\right|<\left|v_{n}\right|\,$ holds for any value of $n$.
+While if $|v_{in}|>v_c^T$ then we have $\left|v_{n+1}\right|>\left|v_{n}\right|\,$ for any value of $n$.
+As a result, without dropping any term from the equation \eqref{eq-v-simp} for the field velocity $v$, we find two types of transitions, one is increasing and the other is decreasing.
+These are consistent with our numerical results, as shown in Fig. \ref{fig-two-types}.